havan/camino-bot-paymaster/README.md

 #### Receiver

 - The receiver (or any one that have access to the cheque) can cash out the cheque.
   - Because the cheques can only be cashed out to the original receiver address, it is safe to let any address to initiate the `cashCheque` function.
-This enables one to implement another wallet to be used only to pay gas.
+  - **TX Fee Account:** This enables one to implement another wallet to be used only to pay gas fees.
-- In the `cashCheque` function, the PayMaster recreates the cheque hash with the given fields of 'from`, `to`, `amount` and `nonce.
+- In the `cashCheque` function, the PayMaster recreates the cheque hash with the given fields of `from`, `to`, `amount` and `nonce`.
 Then it tries to recover the pubkey using the signature.
-If successfull, it checks if the `from` address
+If successfull, it checks if the `from` address is same with the recovered one.
 - Receiver can use `isChequeValid` function to validate if the cheque is valid, without cashing it out.

 ## Diagram